zhiyanliu/riverrun-wheeltower/demo/video-stream.md

 1. Match the requirements listed in README [limit](http://git.awsrun.com/rp/riverrun-wheeltower#limit) section.
 2. You need a local laptop/PC as the client to run Riverrun - WheelTower program with your AWS credentials as well as certain rights.
+3. AWS IoT Greengress service role should be configured properly.
+You can follow this [guide](https://docs.aws.amazon.com/greengrass/latest/developerguide/service-role.html) to finish the configuration.

 >>**Note:**
 >>